openshift/nbde-tang-server/README.md

 ## Compilation

-Requirements for tang-operator compilation is as follows:
+Requirements for nbde-tang-server compilation is as follows:
 * Go compiler (v1.19.6+).
 Recommended version: v1.22.5.
 * Docker (v24.0.7+ recommended).
 Podman (v4.9.0+ recommended) can be used as an alternative to Docker.